mmuratardag/DS_SpA_W12_Measuring_Organizational_Practices/README.md

 and perhaps try to aim for a culture that supports their business strategies and goals.

 ## Disclaimer
 This is an ___ongoing___ project, which may end up being a product.
-At this stage I'm sharing the dictionary as a .dic file in the LIWC format.
+At this stage I'm sharing the dictionary as a .dic file in LIWC format.

 ## TO-DO
 * Explore  the associations with some ground truth